kllmanu/github-actions-playground/README.md

 - just did a few commits to test it quickly, no issues whatsoever
 - still not that happy using yaml files :(
 - I prefer to run Arch instead of using actions from the marketplace
+- checking out LFS with `lfs: true` in order to work with the real files